Birthday Party Entertainment, Philadelphia PA

 Here's how to optimize the setup when hosting a magician.

 1) Larger groups laugh more.
 For birthdays I recommend having at least 15 children present.
 Groups of 30 or so laugh even louder.
-Of course, smaller groups allow more time for fancy balloons and face painting, so there are advantages with small groups also.
+Of course, smaller groups allow more time for fancy balloon sculptures or for balloon seconds, so there are advantages with small groups also.

 2) It's helpful to time the magician's performance for latecomers.
 Picture it: a family arrives late.
 Someone blurts, "you missed the magician!"
 This disappoints a child.
 Start your magic show at least 30 to 60 minutes after your party starts.